AllenYGY/REMADOM/docs/mock_data.md

 3. **Scenario masking**
    - For each `problem_type`, compute `has_<mod>` masks describing which modalities are *observed*:
      - `paired`: keep RNA+ADT for all cells (CITE-like).
      - `unpaired`: split RNA-only vs ATAC-only cohorts, no overlap.
      - `bridge`: large single-modality cohorts with ~5 % paired “bridge” cells.
      - `mosaic`: each cell randomly retains any subset of {RNA, ATAC, ADT}.
      - `prediction`: training cells are paired; evaluation cells hide target modality.
-     - `hierarchical`: three studies differing in modality mix and batch effect.
+     - `hierarchical`: three studies with different modality mixes and batch shifts.
-   - The generator stores masks in `adata.obs["has_<mod>"]` and zeroes out hidden entries.
+   - Masks are stored in `adata.obs["has_<mod>"]`; missing entries in the data matrices are zeroed out.
-   - Downstream loaders read the masks to skip missing modalities during training.
+   - Downstream loaders read these masks to skip missing modalities during training.

 4. **AnnData packaging**
    - `adata.X` / `layers["counts"]` hold RNA counts; ATAC/ADT arrays go to `adata.obsm`.
    - `adata.obs` includes columns for `batch`, `dataset`, `cluster`, `split`, and modality masks.
    - `adata.uns["adt_names"]` captures ADT vocabulary when present.
-   - A `keys` dictionary is returned alongside the AnnData object so configs/dataloaders know where to fetch each modality.
+   - A `keys` dictionary is returned alongside the AnnData object for configuration wiring.

 ## Usage modes